 - Advising and strategizing with several high ranking employees concerning separation from employment.

 Other Professional Activities

-In addition to his work as an advocate, Bob has served as a mediator in a number of matters involving commercial and real estate disputes.
+In addition to his work as an advocate, Mr. Luckinbill has served as a mediator in a number of matters involving commercial and real estate disputes.
 He also volunteers his services to the local court system.

 Some recent articles include:

-- Wage-and-Hour Challenges in Drug Sales, The Recorder, August 17, 2011, co-authored with GCA law partner Elizabeth Roth
+- Wage-and-Hour Challenges in Drug Sales, The Recorder, August 17, 2011, co-authored with former GCA Senior Counsel Elizabeth Roth

 On November 17, 2015, Mr. Luckinbill was recognized by the City Council of Santa Clara for his years of service to the City.

 Mr. Luckinbill has been a committed supporter of community youth sports.
-Since 2000, he has served as a volunteer coach in the Palo Alto Babe Ruth League.
+From 2000 through 2018, he served as a volunteer coach in the Palo Alto Babe Ruth League.
 The Babe Ruth program teaches skills, mental and physical development, a respect for the rules of the game, and basic ideals of sportsmanship and fair play.

-Before joining GCA Law Partners as a partner in 1995, Bob was an attorney at Wilson, Sonsini, Goodrich & Rosati in Palo Alto.
-During that time, his practice mirrored his current practice as he was involved in all aspects of that firm’s employment and general commercial litigation practices.
-In addition, Bob oversaw all aspects of discovery and fact finding in connection with a successful pro bono prisoner class action relating to California’s Pelican Bay State Prison.
+Before joining GCA Law Partners as a partner in 1995, Mr. Luckinbill was an attorney at Wilson, Sonsini, Goodrich & Rosati in Palo Alto.
+During that time, he was involved in all aspects of that firm’s employment and commercial litigation practices.
+In addition, Mr. Luckinbill oversaw all aspects of discovery and fact finding in connection with a successful pro bono prisoner class action lawsuit relating to California’s Pelican Bay State Prison.